 Even if it’s wet, miserable,the typhoon is playing on your delicate emotions and your sleeping patterns.
 This morning I woke up to go for a sun rise kayak around the island.
 I’ll have to admit that this was one of the top activities that I was looking forward to.
 I woke up at 5.30am to torrential rain, so another no go activity.
 20mins later I walked out to a perfectly still morning and this stunning attempt at a sun rise.

-Finally- learnt to suck it up and enjoy it.
+Finally- learn to suck it up and enjoy it.

 It’s tough.
 It’s really easy to crack the sads, throw a wobbly and sulk in your room.
 Which is a total and complete waste of your time and money.